turingschool/alumni-site/volunteer.md

 ---
 layout: page
-title: Volunteer
+title: Giving Back to Turing
 permalink: /volunteer/
 ---

-### Alumni Committee:

-KRB to fill in
-Regional or cohort representative
-Professional Development committee
-Newsletter
+## Events

+If you, staff at your company, or someone in your network are interested in paying it forward to current Turing students, we invite you to volunteer.
+Help students hone their professional development skills while developing your own.

+The most up-to-date information about upcoming dates to volunteer can be found on [this doc] (https://docs.google.com/document/d/1onS8F9uzftFGJbgNWyIeTCmzQW0mkBLZoDxsrVvO51o/edit?usp=sharing).

+* Job shadow
+* What's a Dev
+* Demo Comp
+* Mock interview
+* Guest speaking

 ### Professional Development:

 ROBYN to review

-If you or someone in your network are interested in sharing your expertise with current Turing students, review the info below to sign up.
-The most up-to-date information about upcoming dates to volunteer can be found on this doc.

 Job shadow information and sign-up
 What’s a Dev information and sign-up